contagon/handbook/handbook/33-records-and-reports.md

 * Support leaders and teachers who use technology tools to fulfill their callings.
 * Manage streaming of meetings and classes for those who cannot attend (see [29.7](29-meetings-in-the-church.md#297-streaming-meetings-and-holding-virtual-meetings)).

-In addition, the stake technology specialist has the following responsibilities for managing Church computers in the stake, including those in family history centers:
+In addition, the stake technology specialist has the following responsibilities for managing Church computers in the stake, including those in FamilySearch centers:

 * Implement direction from the stake presidency about placing, sharing, reassigning, and scheduling all stake computers.
 * Maintain a current inventory of all computer hardware in the stake, with serial numbers, models, capacities, and physical locations.